ThomasWilkinson28/ThomasWilkinson28/README.md

 🎓 Third-year student studying Mechatronics and Robotics Engineering at Queen's University

-📄 Check out my Resume for more information on my past work experience
+📄 Check out my thomaswilkinsonresume.tiiny.site for more information on my past work experience

 📧 I can be reached at 20tpw1@queensu.ca